 7 Corporate Training Myths You NEED to Stop Believing

-Surprised?
-Don’t be!
-Once a myth becomes popular, it can be really hard to see the true picture and get the actual facts.
+Myths are everywhere and about everything.
+And once a myth becomes popular, it can be hard to see the true picture and get the facts.
 This is because myths are primarily heavily biased and flawed interpretations of research findings or other data sources that are repeated so often that they become ‘real’.
+You must’ve encountered quite a few corporate training myths yourself.
+Let’s explore 7 of the most common training myths and bust them – once and for all.

 7 Popular Corporate Training Myths Busted!

-1. Training is the Solution for All your Business Problems
+1. Training is the Solution for All Your Business Problems

 However, when your employees have the required knowledge to do the job but are not motivated enough, training will not fix the problem.
 You need to look for other factors such as:

-• Unusual restrictive policies that impinge on employees’ freedom to work
+• Unusual restrictive policies that impinge on employees’ freedom to work.

 But how can you decide if it’s a performance issue due to lack of training or if some other factor is involved?